Syrians vote in election certain to give Assad new mandate | Politics

 ''We are not involved in these elections ... in any way, and we, of course, have no mandate to be,'' U.N. secretary-general's spokesman Stephane Dujarric told reporters at the United Nations on Tuesday.

-“We are, of course, aware that the elections are taking place.
-It's important to remind you in answering the question that ... these are being called under the auspices of the current constitution and not part of the political process that was established under resolution 2254.''
 Syria's Interior Minister Mohammad Rahmoun said 12,102 polling stations were set up in all the Syrian governorates.
-He said there are more than 18 million illegible voters in Syria and abroad.
+He said there are more than 18 million eligible voters in Syria and abroad.
 Syrians living abroad voted last week.

 Syria had a population of 23 million before the conflict broke out a decade ago.
 The fighting has left nearly half a million dead and half the country's population displaced, more than 5 million of them refugees outside Syria.